Autodesk Fusion | 3D CAD, CAM, CAE, & PCB Cloud-Based Software | Autodesk

 Learn more about our vision for the Autodesk Fusion industry cloud.

-Autodesk Fusion 360 is design, engineering, electronics and manufacturing software, all-in-one.
+Autodesk Fusion is design, engineering, electronics, and manufacturing software, all-in-one.
 Connect your entire product development process into one cloud-based software with integrated 3D CAD, CAM, CAE and PCB.

-Industrial designers, mechanical engineers, electrical engineers, machinists, hobbyists and startups use Autodesk Fusion 360.
+Industrial designers, mechanical engineers, electrical engineers, machinists, hobbyists and startups use Autodesk Fusion.

 Autodesk Fusion is available as a free 30-day trial or for qualifying hobbyists for non-commercial use as Fusion for personal use here.